How to Deal with Stress in College

 - Lean on Your Friends – Staying socially connected, especially with friends and family who are your support system, can help reduce stress.
+Getting involved in extracurricular activities can help you meet people and learn new things about what might be an unfamiliar environment.
 Don’t be afraid to ask for help.

 Even armed with all of the ways you can try to control your stress, there may be times that it is overwhelming.
 Thankfully there are many people and organizations you can reach out to for help.